What is car insurance?

 Insurers will offer extra cover options to try and increase the cost of your insurance, but they could give you valuable protection if you use them.
 Common add-ons include:

-Legal cover: Covers expenses if you have to take legal action after an accident.
+Legal cover: This covers expenses if you have to take legal action after an accident.
 Here is more on how legal cover will protect you.

 Key cover: This will cover the replacement of your car keys if they are lost or stolen, which can cost over £200.
 It can also include the cost of locksmith charges and new locks.
 Some policies cover the cost of transport to a repairer and any car hire charges.